I know two Bilbaos.

 As far as I’m concerned, I found two Bilbaos: the sunny Bilbao and the rainy Bilbao.
 The sunny Bilbao was coy and inviting, watching as we sipped beers outdoors and strolled the length of the ría (pictured above).

-Matt and Ely in front of the city’s elegant old train station
+Umbrella in hand, facing the city’s elegant old train station

 The rainy Bilbao (above) encouraged boot sales, wet feet and umbrella-happy photos.